Rajveerch17/Motorola-Sales-Dashboard/README.md

     - Handled null values and duplicates

-    -Standardized fields such as cities, payment methods, and model names
+    - Standardized fields such as cities, payment methods, and model names

-    -Ensured all numeric columns (sales, quantity, transactions) were properly formatted
+    - Ensured all numeric columns (sales, quantity, transactions) were properly formatted

 - Data Modeling (Power BI):